-- Zoom In. \odot Select, then click on map.
+$\odot$ Zoom In.
+Select, then click on map.
+Right click to switch off . or Q Select, then drag a rectangle around area of interest.
 Right click to switch off.
-1 or Select, then drag a rectangle around area of interest.
-Right click to switch off.
 Zoom Out.
 As for Zoom In.
-Fast Zoom In/Out: Use the Numerical keypad on the RHS of your keyboard, switch the Num Lock on, then use Ctrl and + or Ctrl and - to zoom in or out.
-Pan സ Left click to select the tool, place the cursor on the map, hold the left mouse button down and drag the 1772 map. · · 85 View All.
-All PT-Mapper Pro will fit all map objects to the map window.
+Fast Zoom In/Out: Use the Numerical keypad on the RHS of your keyboard, switch the Num Lock ₽ on, then use Ctrl and + or Ctrl and - to zoom in or out.
+Pan Left click to select the tool, place the cursor on the map, hold the left mouse button down and drag the map.
+"All View All.
+PT-Mapper Pro will fit all map objects to the map window.
 This is the mode that PT-Mapper Pro uses when opening a map, so the map will fill the available screen area.
-In the second second View Page.
+View Page.
 Fills the map window area with the page outline.
-(Note : the page outline is only shown when the Print tab is selected.)
-View Selection 0.4 Provided that its layeris selectable, each object on a map e.g. line, building, text, can be selected by Set clicking on it.
+(Note: the page outline is only shown when the Print tab is selected.)
+Sel View Selection Provided that its layeris selectable, each object on a map e.g. line, building, text, can be selected by clicking on it.
 When it is selected it will appear highlighted in red.
 If you then click on View Selected Object tool, PT-Mapper Pro will fit the selected object(s) to the map window.
-(See 5.1 on Selecting Objects) Centre Page 6.
-S. A. Lets you centre the page around the area of interest.
-Centre the area of interest on the screen, then 1.4 click on the Centre Page tool. mant Fit to Page Select an object or objects on the map, click on the Fit to Page tool and the Page Outline will immediately provide best fit around the selected object(s).
-Redraw Map.
+(See 5.1 on Selecting Objects)

+Centre Page Lets you centre the page around the area of interest.
+Centre the area of interest on the screen, then click on the Centre Page tool.
+Fit to Page Select an object or objects on the map, click on the Fit to Page tool and the Page Outline will immediately provide best fit around the selected object(s).
+Redraw Map .
 Particularly when on a high degree of Zoom In, it is necessary to refresh the screen display.
 This can be done by scrolling, zooming out or clicking on this tool.